 The most distinctive feature of these rain pants is North Face’s 2-layer DryVent fabric.
 It doesn’t have a membrane, which is how most waterproof materials stop water from penetrating.
 Instead, there is a microporous, hydrophobic PU coating on the inside and a DWR (durable water-repellent) coating on the outside.

-Other features are ankle zips so you don’t have to take off your boots to put your pants on, adjustable waist and cuffs, and two zippered hand pockets.
-These are a great mid-range pair of hiking pants.
-We think The North Face Men’s Antora hiking pants are the best lightweight rain pants for men.
+These are a great mid-range pair of hiking pants that will keep you going through most hiking you can expect (except for serious extremes) and because of their flexibility, we think The North Face Men’s Antora hiking pants are the best lightweight rain pants for men.
 Read our full review of The North Face Men’s Antora hiking pants here.

 Showers Pass Transit Trousers